 It's possible to get hold of these cards with a budget of £500 and then once you have made your initial investment back, any prizes will convert into pure profit.

 How to make a profit using Sorare

 I touched a little bit on making money from Sorare by entering the competitions, but here I will go into more detail on how to win cards and Ethereum on the platform.

 When you first sign up, you can enter Starter League Rookie tournaments for the first eight weeks to build up your collection and get used to the site.

 To enter a tournament you need to put together a team of 5 players, a goalkeeper, defender, midfielder, forward and then an extra player that can be any position.

 You will receive some free common cards to use when you sign up and go through the tutorial steps, so you can use these for the rookie tournaments.

-You can win rare cards from the rookie tournaments, but you need to finish in the top 3 places for this, which is going to be pretty hard going.
+You can win higher value cards from the rookie tournaments, but you need to finish in the top 3 places for this, which is going to be pretty hard going.

 The Global All Star tournaments are where the fun really begins!

-In the Global All Star Division 4 tier, you just need to get a minimum of 205 points to win a cash prize.
+There are several tiers of the Global All Star Division, but I will use Tier 4 as an example.
+For this, you just need to get a minimum of 205 points to win a cash prize.